mathjax/MathJax-docs/typeset.rst

 .. code-block:: html

     <div id="MathDiv">
-      The answer you provided is: \({}\).
+      The answer you provided is: ${}$.
     </div>

-and MathJax has already preprocessed and typeset the mathematics within the div.
+and MathJax has already preprocessed and typeset the mathematics within dollar signs (it will be blank).
 A student has typed something elsewhere on the page, and you want to typeset their answer in the location of the mathematics that is already there.
-You could replace the entire contents of the `MathDiv` element and call :meth:`MathJax.Hub.Typeset()` as described above, but there is a more efficient approach, which is to ask MathJax for the element jax for the mathematics, and call its method for replacing the formula shown by that element.
+You could replace the entire contents of the `MathDiv` element and call :meth:`MathJax.Hub.Typeset()` as described above, but there is more efficient approach, which is to ask MathJax for the element jax for the mathematics, and call its method for replacing the formula shown by that element.
 For example: